software-engineering-at-home/content/TOPICS.md

 - CPU Threads
 - ...

+---

 ## Organizational Structures

-Big and small organizations structure themselves in different ways to get the most out of their employees; its worth talking about different org structures and reflecting on how you might use that knowledge in the home environment with your family and community.
+Big and small organizations structure themselves in different ways to get the most out of their employees; its worth talking about different org structures and reflecting on how to use that knowledge in your day to day life.

+### Topics

 - The org chart
 - Line of reporting